Little Blue Springs: Florida’s Lost Swimming Hole

-Little Blue Springs faced much competition from the siren call of the diving platform over the main Blue Springs, and the more photogenic Naked Springs, also located on the park land, but Little Blue had its share of renegade die-hard spring-fans.
+Little Blue Springs faced much competition from the siren call of the diving platform over the main Blue Springs, which has since been removed (2019) and the more photogenic Naked Springs, also located on the park land, but Little Blue had its share of renegade die-hard spring-fans.
 It was a place to escape the crowds.
 A little blue oasis in the jungle.
 An old-style Florida swimming hole.

 Little Blue Lost- Little Blue Found

-The Florida park service took down the boardwalk and removed the old sign that pointed the way down a sandy footpath to Little Blue.
+The Florida park service took down the boardwalk and removed the old sign that pointed the way down a sandy footpath to Little Blue (you can see them in the video below).
 Little Blue is still an eye-catching blue and crystal clear, a testament to the ever-flowing fresh water spring, despite being encircled by cypress trees.
 But the shade from the trees and leaf debris on the bed of the watering hole makes it appear dark and unfriendly, especially when compared to the glittering turquoise waters of the main big spring.

 There is no swimming allowed at Little Blue now.
 A ring of cypress trees, cypress knees, and thick black mud surrounds the spring pond- nature’s way of keeping humans at bay.
 Deer tracks in the rich wet earth tell tales of night time parties- of the four-legged variety.
 The park’s human visitors may have lost another Florida swimming hole, but mother nature has welcomed it back with loving arms.
 Little Blue has been released to the wild once more.